swdpcomputing/m_sync/README.md

 A predecessor to Isomer, written in C++, available on this GitHub account.
 Current version 0.1.86

-This program / code has been opened or modified since ~2014.
+This program / code has not been opened or modified since ~2014.